 Try to go a few hours in advance to enter the fenced area.
 If you go too late, it will be impossible to grab a spot.

 You’ll have to stand in line at one of the entry points before a security guard lets you in.
 Be patient and do as locals do: people go very well prepared with portable coolers, drinks on hand, and a lot of laughs.
 And yes, you can enter the fenced area with your own alcohol as long as it’s not in glass bottles.

 Please note that on both nights of the 30th and 31st, the Puerta del Sol will be evacuated at 21:00 and there will be security personnel controlling the capacity.
 So don’t try to cheat hiding inside the Christmas tree…

-And avoid getting off at the Sol Metro station as from these hour onward the metro won’t stop at Sol until the following morning.
+And avoid getting off at the Sol Metro station as from these hour onward the subway won’t stop at Sol until the following morning.

 A New Year’s Eve party, or cotillón, is the perfect way to welcome the New Year.
 Given the following day is a national holiday, locals are often out partying until the wee hours of the morning, and there are many ways you can get in among them and celebrate Madrileño style!

-Teatro Kapital, Joy Eslava, Opium are some of the clubs that host special parties for New Year’s.
-Most of the clubs in Madrid hosts parties that you should definitely book in advance, so it’s worth doing a bit of research before you go.
+Teatro Kapital, Oh My Club, Opium, Mon, Look-Legend, Sala 0, Fortuny, Graf, Gotham, Velvet, Le boutique, Platea, Teatro Barceló are some of the clubs that host special parties for New Year’s.
+Most of the clubs in Madrid host parties that you should definitely book in advance, so it’s worth doing a bit of research before you go.